skkyiee/Election-based-Sentimental-analysis/README.md

 ## How to Run

-miniproj3.ipynb: Run notebook to preprocess data.
+preprocess.ipynb: Run notebook to preprocess data.

 Model1-GloVe.ipynb & Model2-LSTM.ipynb: Train and evaluate models.
 Compare performance.

 testing.ipynb: Use the best model (from Model2-LSTM by default) to predict sentiment on fresh data.